College life during Michaelmas term 2020

 The capacity of the Hall is limited to ensure appropriate social distancing, but mealtimes have been extended to compensate for this, and take-out is permitted if students bring their own plate or container.

 Weekdays: breakfast 8:00–9:00; lunch 12:00–14:00; dinner 17:30–19.30

 Weekends: brunch 11:00–13:00; dinner 17.30–19.30

-Clear signage will show you where to go and what to do in the Hall.
+Clear signage shows you where to go and what to do in the Hall.
 Unless you are with a member of your own Household, you will need to remain socially distanced in the queue.
-Everyone will need to wear a face covering on the stairs and on their way through the servery.
+Everyone needs to wear a face covering on the stairs and on their way through the servery.
 You should only remove your face covering once you are seated in the Hall with your food.
 Hall staff will help direct you to a seat to ensure appropriate distancing from other diners, and transparent screens will be used in some places as additional mitigations.

 You can only sit directly next to or opposite someone from your own Household; otherwise, an appropriate social distance needs to be maintained.
 A one-way system through the Hall means that you will enter by one door and leave by another.

 Formal Hall – which usually takes place on Tuesdays and Thursdays in term time – will not take place in the first few weeks of term; decisions about formal dinners later in term will be made in due course.

 We appreciate that social distancing requirements and Government limits concerning the number of people who can gather for social events affect the way you can interact with other students and that this will be frustrating at times.
 However it is essential that we all work together to reduce the risk of infection spreading within the College community.

 Social activities within College are necessarily be affected by social distancing requirements.